Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Matrix completion problems

-is the unique solution of the matrix completion problem~\ref{def:matrixCompletionProblem} for $\GammaO$ and graph $G$. \end{lemma} Using this result, a completion for a general decomposable graph can be constructed by ordering its cliques $C_1, \dots, C_m$ according to the running intersection property (see \cref{sec:graphTheory}) and iteratively applying \cref{lemma:completeTwoCliquesGamma} to the graphs $G_i = (V_i, E_i)$, $i=2, \dots, m$, with $ V_i = C_1 \cup \hdots \cup C_i $, and edge sets $E_i = \lr{C_i \times C_i} \cup \lr{C' \times C'}$, where $C' = C_1 \cup \hdots \cup C_{i-1}$. \begin{proposition} \provenLabel{prop:completeDecomposable} Let $G=(V,E)$ be a connected, decomposable graph and $\GammaO$ a \PCND{} matrix, specified on $G$.
+\begin{proposition} \provenLabel{prop:completeDecomposable} Let $G=(V,E)$ be a connected, decomposable graph and $\GammaO$ a \PCND{} matrix, specified on $G$.
 Then there exists a unique solution to the matrix completion problem \ref{def:matrixCompletionProblem} with $\GammaO$ and $G$.
-This solution can be computed explicitly as described above. \end{proposition} The class of decomposable graphs is a significant extension of the class of block graphs.
-For instance, most graphs can be approximated in a non-trivial fashion by using their so-called decomposable completion.
-In contrast, the only block graph completion of a biconnected graph (i.e., a graph that remains connected after removal of any one vertex) is already the complete graph, since the only biconnected block graph is the complete graph, and adding edges to a graph preserves connectivity.
+This solution can be computed explicitly as $\Gamma_N$ in the construction above. \end{proposition} The class of decomposable graphs is a significant extension of the class of block graphs.
+For instance, a non-decomposable graph can be approximated in a non-trivial fashion by computing a so-called decomposable completion.
+In contrast, the only block graph completion of any biconnected graph (i.e., a graph that remains connected after removal of any one vertex) is already the complete graph, since the only biconnected block graph is the complete graph, and adding edges to a graph preserves connectivity.
+See for instance \citet[][Section~5.3]{lauritzen1996} for further details about decomposable graphical models.

 \begin{example} \cref{fig:exampleDecomposableCompletion} shows an example of the matrix completion algorithm from \cref{prop:completeDecomposable}.
 Starting with the clique $\set{1, 2, 3}$, the missing values are computed clique by clique.
 Edges whose corresponding matrix entries were already computed, are considered as part of the graph in subsequent steps, such that each computation is a direct application of \cref{lemma:completeTwoCliquesGamma}.
 Thanks to the running intersection property, the required conditional independence structure is preserved. \end{example}